3 Tips To Find An Amazing Name for Your Solopreneur Business

 I know what you’re thinking and looking back, I agree with you.
 This was a total waste of valuable time and energy.

 With that came another name change to Amplified Results which summed up the work that I did (and still do).
 So, now I’m onto the third website, the third blog and building from scratch once again.

 The only advantage that I have that many other Solopreneur Businesses don’t have is that I build and market my own sites and offers.
 Most Solopreneurs don’t have those technical skills which makes this process all the more frustrating, expensive and overwhelming.

 Lastly, I introduced a faith and marriage component to what I do and suddenly Amplified Results wasn’t a direct fit anymore.

 That’s when enough was enough.
 I decided to keep my business name the same but to build my business brand on my name since there are different dynamics to what I do.

-To help you avoid all this drama in your business, here are a couple things to consider when naming your business:
+To help you avoid all this drama in your business, here are 3 things to consider when naming your business: